technyon/nuki_hub/README.md

 - MQTT User: If using authentication on the MQTT broker set to a username with read/write rights on the MQTT broker, set to # to clear
 - MQTT Password : If using authentication on the MQTT broker set to the password belonging to a username with read/write rights on the MQTT broker, set to # to clear

-### MQTT and Network Configuration (Advanced)
+#### Advanced MQTT and Network Configuration

 - Home Assistant discovery topic: Set to the Home Assistant auto discovery topic, leave empty to disable auto discovery.
 Usually "homeassistant" unless you manually changed this setting on the Home Assistant side.
 - Home Assistant device configuration URL: When using Home Assistant discovery the link to the Nuki Hub Web Configuration will be published to Home Assistant.
 By default when this setting is left empty this will link to the current IP of the Nuki Hub.
 When using a reverse proxy to access the Web Configuration you can set a custom URL here.
+- Set Nuki Opener Lock/Unlock action in Home Assistant to Continuous mode (Opener only):
 - MQTT SSL CA Certificate: Optionally set to the CA SSL certificate of the MQTT broker, see the "MQTT Encryption" section of this README.
 - MQTT SSL Client Certificate: Optionally set to the Client SSL certificate of the MQTT broker, see the "MQTT Encryption" section of this README.
 - MQTT SSL Client Key: Optionally set to the Client SSL key of the MQTT broker, see the "MQTT Encryption" section of this README.
-- Network hardware: "Wifi only" by default, set to one of the specified ethernet modules if available, see the "Supported Ethernet devices" section of this README.
+- Network hardware: "Wifi only" by default, set to one of the specified ethernet modules if available, see the "Supported Ethernet devices" and "Connecting via Ethernet" section of this README.
 - Disable fallback to Wifi / WiFi config portal:
 - RSSI Publish interval:
 - Network Timeout until restart: